-Upper red line is the limit at which it is suitable to use the brakes for directional control without significantly affecting the stability of the wing.
+The upper red line is the limit at which it is possible to use the brakes for directional control without significantly affecting the inherent stability of the wing.
 When flying faster than the upper red line position, directional control MUST be made using the TST system.
 Using the brakes fully accelerated compromises the stability of the wing and increases the chances of a collapse occurring.